Ignaz Trebitsch-Lincoln: Member of Parliament

-Trebitsch-Lincoln had the ability to talk himself into virtually any situation, and into any company.
-He made the acquaintance of the Archbishop of Canterbury, who appointed him as a curate in Appledore, Kent, his last ecclesiastical post.
-Soon thereafter he met Seebohm Rowntree, the chocolate millionaire and prominent member of the Liberal Party, who offered him the position of his private secretary.
-With Rowntree's support, he was nominated in 1909 as the prospective Liberal candidate for the Parliamentary constituency of Darlington in County Durham, even though he was still a Hungarian citizen at the time.
-In the election of January 1910 he beat the sitting Unionist, whose family had held the seat for decades.
+Trebitsch-Lincoln made the acquaintance of the Archbishop of Canterbury, who appointed him as a curate in Appledore, Kent, his last ecclesiastical post.
+Soon thereafter he met Seebohm Rowntree, a prominent member of the Liberal Party, who offered him the position of his private secretary.
+With Rowntree's support, he was nominated in 1909 as the Liberal candidate for the Parliamentary constituency of Darlington in County Durham, even though he was still a Hungarian citizen at the time.
+In the election of January 1910 he beat the sitting Unionist member Herbert Pease, whose family had held the seat since 1895.
 However, at the time of this dramatic entrance to political life, MPs were not paid and Lincoln's financial troubles grew worse.
-He was unable to stand when a second general election was called in November 1910.
-Darlington returned to its old allegiance.
+He was unable to stand when a second general election was called in November 1910 and lost the post.
+Darlington returned to Pease.

 International confidence man

-In the years leading up to the outbreak of the First World War he was involved in a variety of failed commercial endeavours, living for a time in Bucharest, hoping to make money in the oil industry.
+In the years leading up to the outbreak of the First World War, he was involved in a variety of failed commercial endeavours, living for a time in Bucharest, hoping to make money in the oil industry.
 Back in London with no money, he offered his services to the British government as a spy.
 When he was rejected he went to the Netherlands and made contact with the Germans, who employed him as a double agent.

 Returning to England, he narrowly escaped arrest, leaving for the United States in 1915, where he made contact with the German military attaché, Franz von Papen.
-Papen was instructed by Berlin to have nothing to do with him, whereupon Trebitsch sold his story to the New York World Magazine, which published under the banner headline Revelation of I. T. T. Lincoln, Former Member of Parliament Who Became a Spy.
+Papen was instructed by Berlin to have nothing to do with him, whereupon Trebitsch sold his story to the New York World Magazine, which published it under the banner headline "Revelation of I. T. T. Lincoln, Former Member of Parliament Who Became a Spy".
 His book Revelations of an International Spy was published by Robert M. McBride in New York in 1916.

-The British government, anxious to avoid any embarrassment, employed the Pinkerton agency to track down the renegade.
-He was returned to England – not on a charge of espionage, which was not covered by the Anglo-American extradition treaty, but of fraud, far more apt in the circumstances.
-He served three years in Parkhurst Prison on the Isle of Wight and was released and deported in 1919.
+The British government, anxious to avoid any embarrassment, employed the Pinkerton agency to track down Trebitsch-Lincoln.
+He was returned to England—though not on a charge of espionage, which was not covered by the Anglo-American extradition treaty, but of fraud.
+He served three years in Parkhurst Prison on the Isle of Wight, and was released and deported in 1919.
 His British nationality was revoked by the Home Secretary on 3 December 1918.